actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 # Hypothesis Testing: The Basis to all Statistical Tests

 A hypothesis that states something about a population is true or not.
 If a hypothesis is not true, there should be an alternative hypothesis.
 Therefore through hypothesis testing, we attempt to either accept one hypothesis while rejecting the other.
 We normally call the two hypotheses as the null hypothesis and the alternative hypothesis.

 This is done by incorporating statistical tests that can help aid in forming such conclusion.
 Of course, there is a chance that we do not arrive at the correct conclusion, such as when one rejects the null hypothesis given the null hypothesis is true, or accepting the null hypothesis when the null hypothesis is false.
 This is called the type I error and type II error respectively.
-A $\text{type I error}$ is considered to be more serious than a $\text{type II error}$, hence hypothesis testing is based on trying to limit the probability of making a type I error to some level called the significance level ($\alpha$).
+A $\text{type I error}$ is considered to be more serious than a $\text{type II error}$, hence statistical testing is based on trying to limit the probability of making a type I error to some level called the significance level ($\alpha$).

-## p-value as a Statistical Concept for Hypothesis Testing
+## p-value as a Statistical Concept for Statistical Testing

-In elementary statistics classes, you might have learned hypothesis testing by first determining some significance level, then constructing some rejection region based on that significance level that can reject the null hypothesis, before calculating some test statistic based on observed data which we check lies in the rejection region or not.
+In elementary statistics classes, you might have learned statistical testing by first determining some significance level, then constructing some rejection region based on that significance level that can reject the null hypothesis, before calculating some test statistic based on observed data which we check lies in the rejection region or not.
 If the test statistic lies in the rejection region, we reject the null, otherwise, we accept the null.

 However, most built-in hypothesis testing functions in statistical softwares do not show rejection regions.
 Rather, they produce quick ouputs of some test-statistic with it's associated p-value which we can directly compare to some significance level to conclude the hypothesis test.
 It is not to say that knowing how to find rejection regions is unimportant, but I will only be focusing on the p-value in this article due to it's popular use in softwares.
 The reader can do self-study on how rejection regions are constructed.

 The p-value tells us the probability of obtaining a test statistic more extreme (and/or equal) than what is observed (from the data we use for hypothesis testing), given that the null hypothesis is true and this serves as evidence against the null hypothesis.